xenondevs/Docs/docs/invui2/index.md

 ## Javadoc

 Not all functionality of InvUI is covered here.
 For a detailed overview of all classes and methods, take a look at the [InvUI javadoc](https://repo.xenondevs.xyz/javadoc/releases/xyz/xenondevs/invui/invui/latest) and the [InvUI-Kotlin KDoc](https://repo.xenondevs.xyz/javadoc/releases/xyz/xenondevs/invui/invui-kotlin/latest).

+## Thread Safety & Folia Support

+Like most of the Bukkit API, InvUI is also **not** thread-safe and should only be used from the server thread.

+InvUI currently **experimentally** supports Folia.
+If you're running Folia, the correct thread to use InvUI from is the thread that owns the viewing entity (i.e. use the viewer's `EntityScheduler`).
+Also note that, because of this, you cannot share **anything** (including, but not limited to: `Gui`, `Item`, `ItemProvider`, `VirtualInventory`) between players as they might not be in the same region.